-- (1) A summary of the auditor's results which must include: - (i) The type of report the auditor issued on the financial statements of the auditee (i.e., unmodified opinion, modified opinion, adverse opinion, or disclaimer of opinion);
+- (1) A summary of the auditor's results which must include: - (i) The type of report the auditor issued on the financial statements of the auditee (i.e., unmodified opinion, modified opinion, adverse opinion, or disclaimer of opinion); - (ii) Where applicable, a statement that significant deficiencies or material weaknesses in internal control were disclosed by the audit of the financial statements;

-- (ii) Where applicable, a statement that significant deficiencies4 or material weaknesses in internal control were disclosed by the audit of the financial statements; - (iii) A statement as to whether the audit disclosed any noncompliance which is material to the financial statements of the auditee; - (iv) Where applicable, a statement that significant deficiencies4 or material weaknesses in internal control over major federal programs were disclosed by the audit; - (v) The type of report the auditor issued on compliance for major federal programs (i.e., nmodified opinion, modified, adverse opinion, or disclaimer of opinion); - (vi) A statement as to whether the audit disclosed any audit findings for federal programs which the auditor is required to report under §200.516(a); - (vii) An identification of major federal programs by listing each individual major program; however, in the case of a cluster of programs, only the cluster name as shown on the Schedule of Expenditures of Federal Awards is required; - (viii)The dollar threshold used to distinguish between Type A and Type B programs, as described in §200.518(b)(1) or (b)(3) when a recalculation of the Type A threshold is required for large loan or loan guarantees; and - (ix) A statement as to whether the auditee qualified as a low-risk auditee under §200.520, Criteria for low-risk auditee. - (x) Where applicable, a statement that significant deficiencies4 or material weaknesses in internal control over major State programs were disclosed by the audit; - (xi) The type of report the auditor issued on compliance for major State programs (i.e., unmodified opinion, modified opinion, qualified opinion, adverse opinion, or disclaimer of opinion); - (xii) A statement as to whether the audit disclosed any audit findings for State programs which the auditor is required to report under the State Single Audit Implementation Act; - (xii) An identification of major State programs; - (2) Findings relating to the financial statements which are required to be reported in accordance with GAGAS. - (3) Findings and questioned costs for federal awards which must include audit findings as defined in §200.516(a) - (4) Findings and questioned costs for State awards which must include audit findings as defined in §200.516 (a).
+- (iii) A statement as to whether the audit disclosed any noncompliance which is material to the financial statements of the auditee; - (iv) Where applicable, a statement that significant deficiencies or material weaknesses in internal control over major federal programs were disclosed by the audit; - (v) The type of report the auditor issued on compliance for major federal programs (i.e., unmodified opinion, modified, adverse opinion, or disclaimer of opinion); - (vi) A statement as to whether the audit disclosed any audit findings for federal programs which the auditor is required to report under §200.516(a); - (vii) An identification of major federal programs by listing each individual major program; however, in the case of a cluster of programs, only the cluster name as shown on the Schedule of Expenditures of Federal Awards is required; - (viii)The dollar threshold used to distinguish between Type A and Type B programs, as described in §200.518(b)(1) or (b)(3) when a recalculation of the Type A threshold is required for large loan or loan guarantees; and - (ix) A statement as to whether the auditee qualified as a low-risk auditee under §200.520, Criteria for low-risk auditee. - (x) Where applicable, a statement that significant deficiencies or material weaknesses in internal control over major State programs were disclosed by the audit; - (xi) The type of report the auditor issued on compliance for major State programs (i.e., unmodified opinion, modified opinion, qualified opinion, adverse opinion, or disclaimer of opinion); - (xii) A statement as to whether the audit disclosed any audit findings for State programs which the auditor is required to report under the State Single Audit Implementation Act; - (xii) An identification of major State programs; - (xiii) The dollar threshold for a major State program \$500,000. - (xiv) A statement as to whether the auditee qualified as a low-risk State auditee using the criteria for low-risk State auditee. - (2) Findings relating to the financial statements which are required to be reported in accordance with GAGAS. - (3) Findings and questioned costs for federal awards which must include audit findings as defined in §200.516(a) - (4) Findings and questioned costs for State awards which must include audit findings as defined in §200.516 (a). - (i) Audit findings (e.g., internal control findings, compliance findings, questioned costs, or fraud) which relate to the same issue should be presented as a single audit finding.
+Where

-- (i) Audit findings (e.g., internal control findings, compliance findings, questioned costs, or fraud) which relate to the same issue should be presented as a single audit finding.
-Where practical, audit findings should be organized by federal and State agency or pass-through entity. - (ii) Audit findings which relate to both the financial statements and federal and/or State awards, should be reported in both sections of the schedule.
+- practical, audit findings should be organized by federal and State agency or pass-through entity. - (ii) Audit findings which relate to both the financial statements and federal and/or State awards, should be reported in both sections of the schedule.
 However, the reporting in one section of the schedule may be in summary form with a reference to a detailed reporting in the other section of the schedule.